terezkaTete/APCSA/battleship_game/README.md

-Battleship game by Terka G. and Lukas O.
+Battleship game by Terka G.

 This is a simple battleship game.
 The Game.java is executable program that will start the game.